 Other Information

 A Little Disturbed Name.
 A site visit in December 2020 indicated little human disturbance [1].
-As for the name, the natural area is presumably related to the nearby lake which was recorded in the 1904 field notes of the Dominion Land Survey as “Lake Kakinasakahigan” [Note: sakahigan means “lake”]; the name was later shortened by the surveyor.
-The name began appearing on Department of the Interior maps by 1917 and was formerly adopted in 1950 by the federal government [2].
+As for the name of the NA, it presumably derives from that of the nearby lake which was recorded in the 1904 field notes of the Dominion Land Survey as “Lake Kakinasakahigan” (“sakahigan” means “lake”); the name was later shortened by the surveyor.
+It began appearing on Department of the Interior maps by 1917 and was formerly adopted in 1950 by the federal government [2].

 Site Statistics